onflow/flow/flips/20201310-storage-fees.md

     - how to allow changing these values using the **StorageFeesContract**
 - execution:
     - which approach to take to get all the registers from one account
+- general:
+    - could I delete an account (of which I have control) and refund its creation fee (to some other account)